 The Missy Centanni Scholarship Fund

-The Missy Centanni Scholarship Fund was created in 2014 to honor Missy Centanni, a woman who embodied the Gas Lamp Mission Statement in the many years she spent in the Gas Lamp family.
-Contributions made to the fund enable students with financial hardship to participate in our programs as well as enhance the quality of our non-profit community a theater.
+The Missy Centanni Scholarship Fund was created in 2014 to honor Missy Centanni, a person who embodied the Gas Lamp Players' mission throughout the many years she spent building the Gas Lamp Players Academy into the treasure it has become.
+MIssy was a light, who we sadly lost too early.

 Missy Centanni touched the lives of many people when she performed with her daughter, Carly, in Gas Lamp’s productions of Annie, The Music Man and The Wizard of Oz.
 As her friend and fellow cast member Maureen Ludwig stated, “[She] cast a spell of positive energy over the cast and crew of every production.”
 Her selfless spirit will never be forgotten.

 Missy possessed a unique gift of identifying a need and then doing everything in her power to meet it.
-She knew that an enormous need exists for kids and teens to find confidence in themselves and to be able to discover and then share their strengths with others.
-It is the mission of Gas Lamp Players to build community, confidence and compassion through the performing arts.
-While participating in our programs, many of our students have experienced increased self confidence, personal victories, and life-lasting memories.
+She knew that an enormous need exists for kids and teens to find confidence in themselves and to be able to discover and share their strengths with others.
+While participating in our programs, many of our students have experienced increased self confidence, personal victories, new-found friendship, and memories that will last a lifetime.
 Missy knew and loved this about Gas Lamp.
-And now, because of Missy, her incredible family, and your generosity, Gas Lamp can continue to meet the needs of our kids and teens as well as enhance the quality of our non-profit community theatre.
+And now, because of Missy, her incredible family, and your generosity, Gas Lamp can continue to help kids of all ages participate, and enhance the quality of our non-profit community theatre troupe.

-We are so appreciative of your support in this new and exciting scholarship fund.
-Please remember that your donation is tax-deductible, as Gas Lamp Inc. is a federal 501c3 organization.
+We are so grateful for your support.
+And please remember that your donation is tax-deductible, as Gas Lamp Inc. is a federal 501c3 organization.
 Our federal tax identification number is: 20 831 6611.

-Here is what some off our theatre kids are saying about Gas Lamp:
+Here is what some off our theatre kids have said about Gas Lamp: